This FAQ applies only to the old style system (S1), which is no longer supported. See this FAQ

 Visual Options: Titles, Layout and Theme

 This area is where you set the various titles for your journal pages.
 Here you can also choose a layout for each of the four views.
-The list of layouts includes all LiveJournal system styles; Paid
+The list of layouts includes all LiveJournal system styles; users of accounts with Professional

-, Permanent, or Early Adopter accounts will also see any custom styles
+or Permanent package of service will also see any custom styles

 they have created here.
 It is possible to select different styles for each of the views, although most system styles are available for all four view types.